longkunxuluke/longkunxuluke.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Longkun Xu, people also call me Luke.
 I am currently a PhD student in [Prof. Michelle Coote group](http://rsc.anu.edu.au/~mcoote/index.html).
 I was born in Taian, China in 1993. in 2015, I got my Bachelor's degree at Qingdao Agricultural University.
-Then I moved to Chengdu, China and did my Master's degree at Sichuan University.
-Before starting my PhD, I worked shortly as an assistant editor for the journal Materials at MDPI publisher in Beijing, China.
+Then I moved to Chengdu and did my Master's degree at Sichuan University.
+Before starting my PhD, I worked shortly as an assistant editor for the journal Materials at MDPI publisher in Beijing.

 My research is mainly about theoretical and computational chemistry.
 I develop and apply computational methods to study the effects of electrostatic environment on various chemical properties and reactions.
 I am particularly interested in the follwing topics:
 ## 1. Ordered solvent and ionic liquids;